What is an image builder?

 Copy URL

-An image builder is a tool used in system administration to create a copy—an exact image—of a virtual system or configuration (such as an operating system, server, virtual machine [VM], container, etc.) that can then be used as a base from which developers can build and deploy these systems—or customized versions—on other machines or platforms, or in other environments.
-Containers and container images, for example, are used in this way to move the code needed for an application from one system or platform to another.
+An image builder is a tool used in system administration to create a copy—an exact image—of a virtual system or configuration (such as an operating system [OS], server, virtual machine [VM], container, etc.).
+Developers can use that copy as a base to build and deploy systems—or customized versions—on other machines, platforms, or other environments.

-The ability to spin up new instances of systems as needed is an invaluable resource for devops, not only saving them the time of building the system copy themselves, but providing consistency with each image.
-This consistency and validation with image creation means no human errors that then have to be fixed which, in turn, means more confidence in the system and efficiency in the process.
+The ability to spin up new instances of systems is an invaluable resource for devops, not only saving them the time of building the system copy themselves, but providing consistency with each image.
+This consistency and validation with image creation means no human errors that have to be fixed which, in turn, means more confidence in the system and efficiency in the process.

 From a security perspective, creating an image of the most ideal instance of your systems means having a backup copy that makes it easier to get up and running in less time should there be a failure or security breach.